Bay County, Michigan: 20th century

-During World War II, shipyards in Bay County, were used to produce US Destroyers and missile vessels.
+During World War II, shipyards in Bay County were used to produce US Destroyers and missile vessels.

 In 1978, Bay County became the second Michigan county (after Oakland County) to adopt a County Executive form of government.
 Act 139 of 1973 provides for an optional unified form of county government under an appointed County Manager or an elected County Executive.
 With the County Executive, all departments of the county government that are not headed by a separate elected official (e.g. Treasurer, Clerk, Sheriff, etc.) are under the direction of the County Executive.
 The County Executive also has veto power over the motions and resolutions passed by the County Commission.

-Since the adoption of this form of government, Bay County has had four County Executives: Gary Majeske (R) (1979–1989), Kim Higgs (D) (1989–1993), Thomas Hickner (D) (1993–2016), and James Barcia (D).

 Geography

 According to the U.S. Census Bureau, the county has a total area of 631 sqmi, of which 442 sqmi is land and 188 sqmi (30%) is water.
 It is the fifth-smallest county in Michigan by land area.

 The Saginaw River flows through Bay City while the Kawkawlin River drains much of the central portion of the county.
 The Pinconning River and Saganing Creek drain the northern portion.
 The Saginaw Bay of Lake Huron lies to the east, giving the county its name.